c3o/suggest-lang-switch/README.md

-# suggest-lang-switch
-WordPress plugin: Suggest Language Switch
+# Suggest Language Switch
+WordPress plugin:
+WPML addon: Suggest language switching when content is also available in a user's preferred language